Belgian police kill two in raid on suspected Islamists

 A third man was detained in the eastern city of Verviers, where police commandos ran into a hail of gunfire after trying to gain entry to an apartment above a town centre bakery.
 All three were citizens of Belgium, which has one of the biggest concentrations of European Islamists fighting in Syria.

-Other raids on the homes of men returned from the civil war there were conducted across the country, prosecutors said, adding that they were suspected of planning attacks on Belgian police stations.
+Other raids on the homes of men returned from the civil war there were conducted across the country, notably in several districts of the capital Brussels, prosecutors said.
+They added that the men were suspected of planning attacks on Belgian police stations.
 Security had been tightened at such sites.

 Earlier in the day, in an apparently unrelated development, police detained a man in southern Belgium whom they suspected of supplying weaponry to Amedy Coulibaly, killer of four people at a Paris Jewish grocery after the Charlie Hebdo attack.